 I have, what I like to call, a mild form of road rage.
 When I get behind the wheel I become an impatient, ungracious enforcer of my own rules of the road.
 If the car in front of me is going under the speed limit (or just too slow for my taste) I criticize and huff at them.
 When someone accelerates slowly at a newly green light, it takes all my will power not to honk my horn.
 Multiple issues contribute to the feelings of anger and anxiety that drive my road rage.
 Part of the anxiety is logistical.
 What if I hit all red lights?
 What if parking is difficult when I arrive?
-However, this “bad behavior” is often an indicator that a stressor has popped up in another area of my life and it’s time to check in with myself.
+However, this “bad behavior” is often an indicator that a stressor has popped up in my life.
+So, it’s time to check in with myself.
 When I’ve had road rage most days during the week, it’s time for me to “chase the why.”

 Dr. Dan Siegel and Dr. Tina Payne Bryson are neurobiologists and clinical psychologists.
 They research and write about child development, neuroscience, and what children need to live happy, healthy lives.
 In their book No Drama Discipline, Siegel and Bryson talk about “chasing the why” of a child’s behavior.
 When a child misbehaves, it is tempting to simply correct the behavior and move on without asking myself or the child what prompted the misguided actions.
 But when we rush past this question parents and caregivers miss out on the opportunity to understand the inner world of their child.
 We also miss out on a chance to create self-awareness which allows for changed behavior.